Flavor Invariants and Renormalization-group Equations in the Leptonic Sector with Massive Majorana Neutrinos: Invariant Theory and Hilbert Series

 Comparing to the ungraded HS, the multi-graded HS does not possess the properties of Eqs.~(\ref{eq:HS property palindromic})-(\ref{eq:HS property Euler form}) in general.
 However, it owns the huge advantages in constructing invariants since it labels the degree of each building block separately.
 Clearly the relation between multi-graded and ungraded HS is simply

 For the toy model above, let $(q_1^{},q_2^{},q_3^{},q_4^{})$ label the degrees of $(M_l^{},M_l^*,M_\nu^{},M_\nu^*)$ respectively, then the multi-graded HS reads

 The tool of HS has been widely used in different aspects of particle physics.
 After firstly introduced in Ref.~\cite{Pouliot1998} which counts the number of independent gauge-invariant chiral operators in supersymmetric gauge theories, HS has been applied to a wide range of formal theories~\cite{BFHH2007, Romelsberger2005, FHH2007, FHZ2007, Dolan2008, BFHVZ2007, Hanany2007, GHHJM2008, HM2008, HMT2010, Forcella2009, CM2011, HK2014, BP2017, XHM2019}.
 The construction of all (linearly-) independent gauge- and Lorentz-invariant effective operators at certain mass dimension in the effective field theories is also a standard example in the invariant theory and has been developed a lot by the tool of HS in recent years\cite{LM2015, HLMM2015CMP, LM2016, HLMM2015JHEP, KP2017, HLMM2017, KP2018, ADCP2019, MRW2020, LRSXYZ2020, LM2020, GHLMM2020, KLMT2020, MP2020, Murphy2020,CHMN2021}, which provides a cross-check to the traditional group theory method.
 In addition, HS also plays a role in some interesting physical processes like the tidal effects~\cite{HH2020, AHH2020}.
+The calculation of the HS can be automatically carried out with the computer algebra programs such as MATHEMATICA~\cite{Banerjee2020}.

 As for our cases in the current paper, we focus on quantities that are invariant under the flavor transformation rather than gauge transformation.
 Constructing flavor invariants from the couplings in the scalar potential in Two- or Three-Higgs-Doublet Model have been thoroughly studied and the corresponding HS have been calculated~\cite{Bednyakov2018, Trautner2018, Trautner2020, BBST2020, Bento2021}.
 The HS corresponding to the flavor transformation in the quark and leptonic sector have already been calculated in Refs.~\cite{JM2009, HJMT2011}, while an explicit construction of all basic flavor invariants in the case of three-generation leptons with massive Majorana neutrinos and the calculations of their RGEs are lacking.
 This is indeed our main purpose in this paper.